erizov/Professor/semester_4/lecture_16_deployment_patterns/canary/README.md

 ### Application

 5. Can you implement Canary from memory without looking at the code?
-6. What real-world problem could you solve using Canary?
+6. What real-world problem could youaddresse using Canary?

 ### Debugging

 7. What are the most common mistakes when implementing Canary?
-8. How would you test your Canary implementation?
+8. How would you test your Canary deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization